Below you’ll find lots of useful answers to some burning questions.

 Yes, once you have registered you will be sent the LOFS handbook that has all sorts of useful information to help you organise a successful LEAF Open Farm Sunday event.
 It also has a template risk assessment and lots of top tips on how to ensure your event is engaging and safe.

 Plan your route by taking account of the interests and needs of your visitors, time available, distance, weather.
 Put signs up at the entrance, for parking, toilets etc. and if possible have ‘give-aways’ ready – farm facts, leaflets, stickers, maps.
 If you operate guided tours or trailer rides, put a sign up saying where the activities will start from and when… good communication with visitors helps them find their way.

 How can I get others involved in my event?

-To spread the workload and demonstrate the breadth of knowledge, skills and expertise in farming - team up with your farming neighbours, agronomist, vet, conservation advisor and sponsors.
-You could ask them to help publicise the event, or invite them to say a few words on the farm tour to give you some breathing space!
-You could also involve other local people and groups in the community to get involved such as the Young Farmers, the Scouts etc.
+To spread the workload and demonstrate the breadth of knowledge, skills and expertise in farming — team up with your farming neighbours, agronomist, vet, conservation advisor etc. You could ask them to be a part of your event, to say a few words on the farm tour to give you some breathing space!
+The may also be able to use their marketing skills to help publicise your event.
+You could also involve other local people and groups in the community to get involved such as Young Farmers, the Scouts etc.